wp-plugins/siteorigin-panels/readme.txt

 * Image widget for inserting standard images.
 * Self hosted video widget for embedding your own videos.
 * Post Loop to display a list of posts.
 This requires that your theme supports it.

+== Installation ==

+1. Upload and install Page Builder in the same way you'd install any other plugin.
+2. Read the [usage documentation](http://siteorigin.com/page-builder/documentation/) on SiteOrigin.

 == Screenshots ==